NVIDIA-NeMo/DFM/docs/tutorials/training-from-scratch.md

 ## Build Container

-Please follow the instructions in the [container](https://github.com/NVIDIA-NeMo/DFM#-built-your-own-container) section of the main README.
+Follow the instructions in the [container](https://github.com/NVIDIA-NeMo/DFM#-built-your-own-container) section of the main README.

 ---

 ## Pretraining

-Once you have the dataset and container ready, you can start training the DiT model on your own dataset.
+After you have the dataset and container ready, you can start training the DiT model on your own dataset.
 This repository leverages [sequence packing](https://docs.nvidia.com/nemo-framework/user-guide/24.09/nemotoolkit/features/optimizations/sequence_packing.html) to maximize training efficiency.
 Sequence packing stacks multiple samples into a single sequence instead of padding individual samples to a fixed length; therefore, `micro_batch_size` must be set to 1.
 Additionally, `qkv_format` should be set to `thd` to signal to Transformer Engine that sequence packing is enabled.

 For data loading, Energon provides two key hyperparameters related to sequence packing: `task_encoder_seq_length` and `packing_buffer_size`.
 The `task_encoder_seq_length` parameter controls the maximum sequence length passed to the model, while `packing_buffer_size` determines the number of samples processed to create different buckets.
 You can look at `select_samples_to_pack` and `pack_selected_samples` methods of [DiffusionTaskEncoderWithSequencePacking](https://github.com/NVIDIA-NeMo/DFM/blob/main/dfm/src/megatron/data/common/diffusion_task_encoder_with_sp.py#L50) to get a better sense of these parameters.
 For further details you can look at [Energon packing](https://nvidia.github.io/Megatron-Energon/advanced/packing.html) documentation.